fiamma-chain/operator_for_linux/OPERATOR.md

 > Currently, `stake_amount` is 1 BTC, so transfer at least 1.00001 BTC.
 Since subsequent work requires 15 BTC, it's recommended to transfer at least 16.00001 BTC initially.

 ### 2. Stake Funds

-When the operator's main address has sufficient BTC, execute the following command to complete staking:
+When the operator’s main address has sufficient BTC and the EVM address has enough FiaBTC for gas fees, execute the following command to complete staking:

 ```
 ./bcli operator -n beta-testnet stake